 There is a visible discrepancy between the numbers of occupancy and the maximum capacity of reception facilities in the table above.
 As of March 2017, open reception facilities were not efficiently used due to the systematic detention of asylum seekers in the transit zones until May 2020 (see Access to the Territory and Place of Detention).
-After May 2020, the lack of access to asylum procedure is accountable for that.
-Nevertheless, due to the rescued Afghan refugees arriving to Hungary by the Hungarian Defence Forces in August 2021, both reception centres in Vámosszabadi and Balassagyarmat experienced overcrowding for a short time.
+After May 2020, the lack of access to asylum procedure is the reason for these very low numbers.
+Nevertheless, due to the rescued Afghan refugees arriving to Hungary through the Hungarian Defence Forces in August 2021, both reception centres in Vámosszabadi and Balassagyarmat experienced overcrowding for a short time.
 The Afghan evacuees were moved to private accommodation before the end of October 2021.
-Since their very arrival, they have been assisted by NGOs and volunteers (see more details under Differential treatment of specific nationalities in the procedure).
+Since their very arrival, they have been assisted by NGOs and volunteers (see more details under Differential treatment of specific nationalities in reception).

 Balassagyarmat is a community shelter with a maximum capacity of 140 places for asylum seekers, beneficiaries of international protection, persons tolerated to stay, persons under immigration procedure and foreigners having been held for 12 months in immigration detention.
-In 2020, there were 22 asylum seekers and 93 persons under alien policing procedure placed in Balassagyarmat.337 The NDGAP provided only an aggregated number regarding 2021 according to which there was a total of 469 persons placed in Balassagyarmat based on different legal basis.338 Thus, the exact number of asylum seekers accommodated here was not provided.
+In 2020, there were 22 asylum seekers and 93 persons under alien policing procedure placed in Balassagyarmat.372 The NDGAP provided only an aggregated number regarding 2021 according to which there were a total of 469 persons placed in Balassagyarmat based on different legal bases.373 Thus, the exact number of asylum seekers accommodated here was not provided.
+Similarly NDGAP provided only an aggregated number regarding 2022, according to which there were a total of 163 persons placed in Balassagyarmat.374

 Vámosszabadi Reception Centre is located outside of Vámosszabadi, close to the Slovakian border.
-It is a three-storey-high pre-manufactured building, which used to serve as one of the barracks of the Soviet troops stationed in Hungary.339 Prior to 21 May 2020, the centre hosted primarily beneficiaries of international protection released from the transit zones.
+It is a three-storey-high pre-manufactured building, which used to serve as one of the barracks of the Soviet troops stationed in Hungary.375 Prior to 21 May 2020, the centre hosted primarily beneficiaries of international protection released from the transit zones.
 According to the information provided by NDGAP,

-Both permanent and for first arrivals.
+370 Both permanent and for first arrivals.